bioconda/bioconda-utils/docs/source/linting.rst

 Rationale: A ``noarch`` package should be created for pure Python packages, data packages, or packages that do not require compilation.
-With this a single ``noarch`` package can be used across multiple platforms, which saves on build time and saves on storage space on the bioconda channel.
+With this a single ``noarch`` package can be used across multiple platforms and (in case of Python) Python versions, which saves on build time and saves on storage space on the bioconda channel.

 How to resolve: For pure Python packages, add ``noarch: python`` to the ``build`` section.
+**Don't do this if your Python package has a command line interface**, as these are not independent of the Python version!
 For other generic packages (like a data package), add ``noarch: generic`` to the ``build`` section.
 See `here <https://www.continuum.io/blog/developer-blog/condas-new-noarch-packages>`_ for more details.